andrewhopper/startup-tools/README.md

 # startup-tools
 I work with hundreds of startups each year in my role.
 These are some of the common tools I see folks using to accelerate their work.
+These are in no particular order and I am not endorsing any of these vendors.

 # Observability
 - New Relic